ST10045251/ST10045251_PROGPOE/README.md

   - Enter `2` to display a specific recipe.
   - Enter `3` to view all recipes.
   - Enter `4` to exit the application.

+### Adding a New Recipe

+1. Enter the recipe name.
+2. Select the food group (1- Grains, 2- Vegetables, 3- Fruits, 4- Dairy, 5- Protein).
+3. Enter the total calories.
+4. Follow prompts to add steps to the recipe.